mythcard/Python-Flask-MongoDB/README.md

 Within the **app** folder, there is an app.py file which is file that starts Flask.

-This app.py file is shared with the container, so if you edit it locally on your machine, it will reflect on the container which is running Flask on port 5000.

 If everything works fine, you should be able to connect to a simple page (Hello World) at: